Ozora, Missouri: Description

 Ozora is located approximately one-quarter of a mile from the earlier settlement of New Bremen, which had been settled by Germans and named after the port they had sailed from.
 In 1901, three names were submitted: New Bremen (because of the nearby community), Ida and Ozark.
 Since there was already an Ozark post office in Christian County, the name Ozora was coined from the word Ozark.

-Community

 Ozora is home to the Sacred Heart Catholic Church and a Catholic elementary school.